Abhinav-Bitragunta/SmartContractors-Freelance-Marketplace/README.md

 4. Check "My Hired Services" to manage and view your hired services
 5. Release payment when work is complete
 6. Rate completed services as desired
+7. In case the deadline passes, the refund option becomes available

 ## Testing
 Run the following in a terminal opened in the root directory to run the tests(after terminating the website instance, in a new terminal if necessary).